Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 The humans blinked at one another, nonplussed.
 "Well, yeah..."
 Baseball agreed, in a tone which suggested that this fact could not possibly be lost on them.

 "I mean a *Female*."
 Ayma stressed, patiently.
-“A member of the C*lan* of Females.
-Legally speaking, she's a Gaoian.”
+"A member of the C*lan* of Females.
+Legally speaking, she's a Gaoian."

 "To hell with '*legally speaking'*."
 Rebar scoffed.
-“Legally speaking, less than ten years ago *we* were non-sapient indigenous fauna.”
+"Legally speaking, less than ten years ago *we* were non-sapient indigenous fauna."

 "Don't be so quick to dismiss legal technicalities."
 Regaari warned him.
-“By making her legally a Gaoian, the Females made her legally sapient, and that afforded her all the rights and protections guaranteed by the Dominion charter.
-One technicality used to defeat another, you see?”
+"By making her legally a Gaoian, the Females made her legally sapient, and that afforded her all the rights and protections guaranteed by the Dominion charter.
+One technicality used to defeat another, you see?"

 "Forgive us if we're not exactly gonna start cheerleading for the Dominion there, southpaw."
 Rebar commented.